High Availability for Compute Instances

 For more information about fencing and STONITH configuration, see the Fencing the Controller Nodes section of the Advanced Overcloud Customization guide.

-By default, Instance HA uses shared storage.
-If you already defined shared storage separately, you can disable shared storage by adding a parameter to the environment file that you created in the previous step.
+Instance HA uses shared storage by default.
+If shared storage is not configured for your Compute instance, then add the following parameter to the environment file that you created in the previous step:

-After the deployment is complete, each Compute node should include a
+After the deployment is complete, each Compute node will include a

 STONITH device and a